-LEGOLAND Waterpark is geared primarily for kids 2-12, but fun from the whole family, this 5 1/2 – acre water park is adjacent to Legoland California and is the perfect way to cool off after an adventurous day inside the theme park.
+LEGOLAND Waterpark is geared primarily for kids 2-12, but fun for the whole family, this 5 1/2 – acre water park is adjacent to Legoland California and is the perfect way to cool off after an adventurous day inside the theme park.

 The entire water park extends from its 45-foot-tall LEGO themed tower intended to plunge visitors into the watery world of LEGO.
 The park’s four main water slides originate from this structure and are the fastest and most thrilling water attractions the park has to offer.